 How Soon Are Taxpayers Penalized For Underpaying Estimated Taxes?

-The IRS does not pay attention to the taxpayers' quarterly payments of the prior year until the tax return is filed (Schedule C, Form 1040) the following year.
-At that point, they figure out your total tax due on the basis of the income you made over the year and cross-reference it against the quarterly payments.
-If the tax liability for the year had not been covered, the IRS notifies the taxpayer of the problem via a letter in the mail.
+The IRS does not pay attention to taxpayers' quarterly payments from the prior year until the tax return is filed (Schedule C, Form 1040) for the following year.
+At that point, the IRS calculates your total tax due based on the income you made over the year and cross-references it against the quarterly payments.
+If the tax liability for the year has not been fully covered, the IRS notifies the taxpayer by mail.

 There is no penalty by the IRS for overpaying taxes.

-Keep in mind, however, that, while the IRS collects interest on underpaid taxes, it does not pay interest on whatever amount you overpaid.
-Therefore, you might not want to put extra thousands upon thousands of dollars into the hands of a government agency for months without you getting anything out of it!
+While the IRS collects interest on underpaid taxes, it does not pay interest on overpaid amounts.
+Therefore, avoid giving the government thousands of dollars for months without receiving anything in return.

 That money could be put to work for you or your business instead!
 For example, you could use it to pay off a credit card debt that would otherwise continue accruing interest.

-In short: avoid overpaying too much estimated taxes as that money can do more for you when it's in your own pocket.
+Avoid overpaying estimated taxes excessively because that money can work better in your own pocket.

 How Soon Can I Expect To Be Refunded Overpaid Taxes For The Year?